TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 part is responsible for the comparison of corresponding vector elements, resulting in a boolean value `true` or `false` for each of the vector elements.
 The `reduction` part must perform logical *and* operation on all fetched values.
-We must not forget to change the *idempotent element* to `true`.
+We must not forget to change the *identity element* to `true`.
 The code may look as follows:

 \includelineno ComparisonExample.cpp